 Design Objective

 In RTC, energy and Ancillary Service (AS) products are procured through a co-optimized clearing process that minimizes production costs.
-The results of the RTM (dispatch and prices) should not harm the Resource side i.e., energy dispatch and AS awards are feasible and there is no lost opportunity.
+The results of the RTM (dispatch and prices) should respect the Resource constraints to assure that the energy dispatch and AS awards are feasible and Resource opportunity is maximized.

 To achieve this, it is important to account for the physical operational characteristics of the Resources, viz.
 Ramp Rates, Forbidden Zones, High/Low output limits, transient temporal constraints due to combined cycle configuration transition, etc.